darkraider01/betanet-lint/README.md

 ## Betanet Lint

-A fast Betanet spec-compliance linter written in Rust.

-- Checks a compiled binary against the Betanet spec’s 11 checks (heuristics)
-- Prints a readable table, writes a JSON report, and can optionally emit a CycloneDX SBOM
-- Exits non‑zero when any check fails (handy for CI)
+`betanet-lint` is a robust, Rust-based command-line interface (CLI) tool designed to enforce compliance with the Betanet specification for compiled binaries.
+It systematically analyzes binaries to ensure they adhere to a set of predefined security, performance, and best-practice heuristics.

+**Key Features:**

+- **Comprehensive Compliance Checks**: Implements 11 distinct checks (heuristics) against a given binary to assess its adherence to the Betanet specification.
+These checks cover areas such as binary format, linking, cryptography, build reproducibility, and more.
+- **Detailed Reporting**: Generates a human-readable table output to the console and a structured JSON report, providing a clear overview of check results (pass/fail) and associated details.
+- **Software Bill of Materials (SBOM) Generation**: Optionally produces a Software Bill of Materials in industry-standard formats like CycloneDX or SPDX, detailing the components and dependencies identified within the analyzed binary.
+- **CI/CD Integration**: Designed for seamless integration into Continuous Integration/Continuous Deployment pipelines, exiting with non-zero status codes on check failures to facilitate automated gating.

+This tool is essential for developers and auditors working within the Betanet ecosystem, ensuring that deployed binaries meet stringent compliance requirements before deployment.

 ### Installation
 - Prerequisites: Rust toolchain (rustup), a C compiler only if you want to build local fixtures